Apelsin234/cpp/hw2/readme.md

-Реализация Promise and Future для 2 дз по С++.
+Promise and Future for homework2 C++.

-С gtest.
+With gtest.